OSTEOPOROSIS (OP)

 Fortified foods 80 - 1000 mg (varies widely)

-• For doses > 500 mg/day, give in divided doses to improve absorption
+• Daily doses > 500 mg should be divided to improve absorption

 • Reference [2]